Shopify/polaris/src/components/MediaCard/README.md

 <!-- end -->

-### Thumbnail

-- Relevant: should describe the video through the use of images or be an image of a section in the video
-- Follow the 16:9 ratio, otherwise the image may appear cropped
-- If the thumbnail shows a person, avoid cropping the person’s head off

 ---

 ## Examples

-### Basic video card
+### Basic Media card

-Use to surface educational information about a feature or opportunity in the context of where it is managed.
+Use to surface educational information about a feature or opportunity.

 ```jsx
 <MediaCard